 - In 2015/16, for 40 per cent of crimes recorded a suspect was not identified and the investigation closed.
-This figure has fallen in each subsequent year to 24 per cent in 2021/22 and may reflect the larger proportion of crimes in more recent years that have yet to have an outcome applied. - For violence against the person and sexual offences this is up to 14 per cent. - The proportion of robbery, theft and criminal damage offences resulting in an investigation being completed with no suspect identified ranges from 65 per cent in 2015/16 to 51 per cent in 2021/22. - For crimes against society this is between four and six per cent. - This outcome method shows generally higher proportions than for evidential difficulties for crimes with a racist, sectarian or faith/religion motivation, and generally lower proportions for crimes with a homophobic, disability or transphobic motivation.
+This figure has fallen in each subsequent year to 22 per cent in 2022/23 and may partly reflect the larger proportion of crimes, particularly since 2018/19, that have yet to have an outcome applied. - For violence against the person and sexual offences this is up to 14 per cent. - The proportion of robbery, theft and criminal damage offences resulting in an investigation being completed with no suspect identified ranges from 65 per cent in 2015/16 to 47 per cent in 2022/23. - For crimes against society this is between four and six per cent. - This outcome method shows generally higher proportions than for evidential difficulties for crimes with a racist, sectarian or faith/religion motivation, and generally lower proportions for crimes with a sexual orientation, disability or transgender identify motivation.